Cryptographic Conditions for Efficient Testing of Distributions and Quantum States: Introduction

+is close to a known target quantum state $\sigma$.
+Although their definition disallows correlations between distinct states $\rho_i$ and $\rho_j$, our definition permits such correlations.
+Conversely, we assume that the unknown states are promised to be efficiently generatable, whereas their setting makes no such promise.

+\cite{Fawzi_2024} considers learning from general non-i.i.d. quantum states.
+In their frame work, a random permutation is first applied to the registers, after which $N-1$ subsystems are used for training and the remaining subsystem is reserved for testing.
+The learner is required to output a prediction of the conditional reduced state of the test register induced by its action on the training registers.
+In contrast, our framework is tailored to verifying properties of the induced marginal of \(\rho_{\cA_1,\ldots,\cA_N}\), and it is not clear how to adapt their techniques to handle our notion of adversarially correlated generation and verification.

-A recent line of research~\cite{FOCS:LiuPas20,C:LiuPas21,STOC:IlaRenSan22,FOCS:HirNan23} shows that the existence of OWFs is equivalent to several average-case hardness notions of Kolmogorov complexity, i.e., the average-case hardness of computing the minimum description length of a given string.
-We use these characterizations to obtain our results.
-Our results indicate that the feasibility of verifying PPT-samplable distributions is equivalent to several classical average-case hardness notions of Kolmogorov complexity. \taiga{to here}
+\if0 \paragraph{Meta-Complexity Characterization of OWFs.} A recent line of research~\cite{FOCS:LiuPas20,C:LiuPas21,STOC:IlaRenSan22,FOCS:HirNan23} shows that the existence of OWFs is equivalent to several average-case hardness notions of Kolmogorov complexity, i.e., the average-case hardness of computing the minimum description length of a given string.
+In this paper, we have shown the equivalence between the feasibility of verifying PPT-samplable distributions and the existence of OWFs.
+Therefore, by combining it with \cite{FOCS:LiuPas20,C:LiuPas21,STOC:IlaRenSan22,FOCS:HirNan23}, we also obtain the equivalence between the feasibility of verifying PPT-samplable distributions and these classical average-case hardness notions of Kolmogorov complexity. \fi